 Obviously we also ensure that there is suitable parking for your car.
 This may not always be under cover, but it will be in a private car park and not on the street.
 We also ensure that the access for our cars is appropriate (ie not grounding on ramps etc).

 The key to the tour is flexibility: There are no convoys, early departures or competitive stages.
 The route is merely a suggested one, and you are welcome to divert off-route if you wish.
 Our routes give you the opportunity to stop along the way, explore the local sights, and eat where you like (we do often make recommendations) – all at your own pace.
 The tour is organised, but you are not.
 Generally crews drift away from the hotel after a leisurely breakfast.
 Pleasant lunch spots may be suggested and, after an enjoyable day’s driving, you should be able to arrive at your hotel in plenty of time to relax before dinner.
 Should you wish to drive with other cars during the tour, then that is entirely up to you.

 For our group tours all we ask is that you have a classic, vintage or sports-type car, of any age.
-Classic Travelling offers mechanical back-up on all our tours outside the UK, thanks to Dan Monk of Winchester Classics and Joe Coleman of Move My Motor.
+Classic Travelling offers mechanical back-up on all our tours to continental Europe, thanks to Dan Monk of Winchester Classics and Joe Coleman of Oldtimer Services.
 However, please still ensure your car is properly maintained and serviced well.
 We also recommend that you have European breakdown cover (obtainable either from your insurance provider or breakdown service provider).

 The most important thing is that your car is in excellent mechanical condition.
 We suggest that you tell your garage about the event and the time and distance and if in any doubt over any part, replace it or take a spare.